 - Flexible Amex Membership Rewards points

 Note, there is also an excellent personal card from American Express called the Blue Cash Preferred, offering 6% back on groceries and 3% back at gas stations.
 The card has a $95 annual fee and you’ll get a $200 statement credit after spending $1,000 in the first three months.

 Finally, if you prefer the finer things in life, American Express also offers a Business Gold and Business Platinum card.
 Only the Platinum card currently offers a welcome bonus and the Gold with its $250 annual fee doesn’t seem to have the perks to justify the cost compared to the Chase cards above.

-The Platinum card carries a hefty $4550 annual fee ($100 more than the Chase Sapphire Reserve personal card) but gives you some valuable perks including access to The American Express Global Lounge Collection, offering the widest range of airport lounges with free food and drink of any program.
+The Business Platinum Card carries a hefty $550 annual fee but gives you some valuable perks including access to The American Express Global Lounge Collection, offering the widest range of airport lounges with free food and drink of any program.
 Additionally, $200 of the annual fee can be offset with an airline credit for baggage fees.